-2.4.1: Describe a detailed plan to competitively award subgrants to last-mile broadband deployment projects through a fair, open, and competitive process.
+2.4.1 Describe a detailed plan to competitively award subgrants to last-mile broadband deployment projects through a fair, open, and competitive process.

-The Nebraska Broadband Office (NBO) is committed to ensuring universal broadband access to every Nebraskan.
-The NTIA's BEAD program will play a pivotal role in achieving this goal for the unserved, underserved, and CAI locations that do not currently have adequate access to broadband services.
-To ensure Nebraskans at the unserved, underserved, and CAI locations can successfully participate in the digital economy both now and in years to come, NBO will design and implement a prospective subgrantee selection process and scoring approach that will award subgrants for last-mile broadband deployment projects through a fair, open, and competitive process.
-In doing so, the program will concurrently implement the subgrantee accountability procedures required by the NTIA such as disbursement procedures, claw back provisions, reporting, and monitoring to ensure proper oversight and efficient use of taxpayer's funds throughout the subgrantee selection and administration processes.
+NBO is committed to ensuring universal broadband access to every Nebraskan.
+NTIA's BEAD program will play a pivotal role in achieving this goal for the unserved, underserved, and CAI locations that do not currently have adequate access to broadband services.
+To ensure Nebraskans at the unserved, underserved, and CAI locations can successfully participate in the digital economy both now and in years to come, NBO will design and implement a subgrantee selection process and scoring approach that will award subgrants for last-mile broadband deployment projects through a fair, open, and competitive process.
+In doing so, the program will concurrently implement subgrantee accountability procedures required by the NTIA such as disbursement procedures, claw back provisions, reporting, and monitoring to ensure proper oversight and efficient use of taxpayers' funds throughout the subgrantee selection and administration processes.